 What is The PROPOSED Bike park?

-Their proposal is to lease State Land Trust property West of Conifer on Shadow Mountain Drive, see the green area on the map below.
-Their current lease with the State Land Board is to explore building a lift-access bike park - like Trestle at Winter Park - and call it Shadow Mountain Bike Park (formerly Full Send Bike Ranch).
-They are expecting hundreds of downhill and freestyle mountain bikers daily with the developers estimating at the Community Meeting in 2022 that there would be more than 1,000 bikers on peak days in 500+ cars that would be driving to and from the Bike Park (more than 1,000 vehicle trips) on Shadow Mountain Drive.
+They are expecting an average of approximately 700 downhill and freestyle mountain bikers daily, with the developers estimating at the Community Meeting in 2022 there would be more than 1,000 bikers on peak days in 500 cars that would be driving to and from the Bike Park (1,000 vehicle trips) on Shadow Mountain Drive.

 Bike Park Site Plan

 Their plans include developing 230 acres into 16 miles of downhill trails with 830 vertical feet accessed by a chair lift and supported by a maintenance facility, lodge and parking area all accessed off Shadow Mountain Drive east of South Warhawk Drive.